 Ireland is a small, modern, trade-dependent economy.
-Ireland was among the initial group of 12 EU nations that began circulating the euro on 1 January 2002.
-GDP growth averaged 6% in 1995-2007, but economic activity has dropped sharply since the onset of the world financial crisis, with GDP falling by over 3% in 2008, nearly 8% in 2009, and 1% in 2010.
+It was among the initial group of 12 EU nations that began circulating the euro on 1 January 2002.
+GDP growth averaged 6% in 1995-2007, but economic activity dropped sharply during the world financial crisis and the subsequent collapse of its domestic property market and construction industry.

-Labor force: 2.126 million (2011 est.)
+Labor force: 2.176 million (2015 est.)

 Labor force by occupation:

 - Services: 76% (2011 est.)

-Exports: $124.3 billion (2011 est.)
+Exports: $140.4 billion (2015 est.)

 Export commodities: Machinery and equipment, computers, chemicals, pharmaceuticals; live animals, and animal products.

-Imports: $71.35 billion (2011 est.)
+Imports: $81.39 billion (2015 est.)

 Import commodities: Data processing equipment, other machinery and equipment, chemicals, petroleum and petroleum products, textiles, and clothing.